Student loan forgiveness

 Getting PSLF will require careful attention to detail.
 Here are some tips to achieve forgiveness as painlessly as possible.

-Make sure you qualify.
-Use the to figure out your next steps.
+Use the PSLF Help Tool to figure out your next steps.
 This tool is provided by the U.S. Department of Education (ED) and is free to use.
 Submit the forms suggested by the PSLF Help Tool to document your qualifying employment and receive credit for your monthly payments.

-Check your payment tally.
-The tracks your progress to 120 qualifying payments.
+The PSLF Help Tool tracks your progress to 120 qualifying payments.
 Check it regularly to make sure it matches your records.
 You do not have to make the 120 qualifying payments consecutively.

 Keep in mind: Some borrowers have reported that their servicers’ payment tallies do not match their personal records.
 Contact the servicer to try to resolve this issue.
-Submit a complaint with the CFPB or if you run into this problem.
+Submit a complaint with the CFPB or Federal Student Aid (FSA) if you run into this problem.

 Stay on track for loan forgiveness